 ASSESS

-(2) The setting allows delegation because it is a community-based care setting as defined by RCW 18.79.260 (3)(e)(i) or an in-home care setting as defined by RCW 18.79.260 (3)(e)(ii).
+The setting allows delegation of the specific task to the delegatee:

+In a community-based care setting as defined by RCW 18.79.260 (3)(e)(i) or an in-home care setting as defined by RCW 18.79.260 (3)(e)(ii) to a nursing assistant or home care aide.

-d. .
+In an enhanced service facility as defined by WAC 388-107-0250 to a certified nursing assistant or home care aide.

+c.
+In a kindergarten through twelfth grade school, public or private as defined in RCW 28.A.210 to a non-credentialed person.

+d.
+In any health care setting where nursing care is provided to a registered or certified nursing assistant.

-(3) Assess the patient's nursing care needs and determine the patient's condition is stable and predictable.
+(3) Assess the patient’s nursing care needs and determine the patient’s condition is stable and predictable.
 A patient may be stable and predictable with an order for sliding scale insulin or terminal condition.

-(4) Determine the task to be delegated is within the delegating nurse's area of responsibility.
+(4) Determine whether the task to be delegated is within the delegating registered nurse’s area of responsibility.

-(5) Determine the task to be delegated can be properly and safely performed by the nursing assistant or home care aide.
+(5) Determine whether the task to be delegated can be properly and safely performed by the delegatee.
 The registered nurse delegator assesses the potential risk of harm for the individual patient.

-(6) Analyze the complexity of the nursing task and determine the required training or additional training needed by the nursing assistant or home care aide to competently accomplish the task.
-The registered nurse delegator identifies and facilitates any additional training of the nursing assistant or home care aide needed prior to delegation.
-The registered nurse delegator ensures the task to be delegated can be properly and safely performed by the nursing assistant or home care aide.
+(6) Analyze the complexity of the nursing task and determine the required training or additional training needed by the delegatee to competently accomplish the task.
+The registered nurse delegator identifies and facilitates any additional training of the delegatee needed prior to delegation.
+The registered nurse delegator ensures the task to be delegated can be properly and safely performed by the nursing delegatee.

 (7) Assess the level of interaction required.
 Consider language or cultural diversity affecting communication or the ability to accomplish the task and to facilitate the interaction.

-(8) Verify that the nursing assistant or home care aide:
+(8) Verify that the delegatee is appropriately trained and meets credentialing requirements for the specific setting:

+(a)In community-based and in-home care settings as defined in RCW 18.88A.210 the registered nurse must confirm that the delegatee:

-(a) Iscurrently registered or certified as a nursing assistant or home care aide in Washington state without restriction;
+(x)Is registered or certified as a nursing assistant or home care aide in Washington state without restriction;

-(b) Has completed both the basic caregiver training and core delegation training before performing any delegated task;
+(x) Has completed both the basic caregiver training and core delegation training required by the Washington State Department of Social and Health Services before performing any delegated task;

-(c) Has evidence as required by the department of social and health services of successful completion of nurse delegation core training;
+(x) Has evidence as required by the department of social and health services of successful completion of nurse delegation core training;

-(d) Has evidence as required by the department of social and health services of successful completion of nurse delegation special focus on diabetes training when providing insulin injections. to a diabetic client; and
+(x) Has evidence as required by the department of social and health services of successful completion of nurse delegation special focus on diabetes training when providing insulin injections and non-insulin injections for the treatment of diabetes.

-(

-(8) We) Is illing and able to perform the task in the absence of direct or immediate snurse supervision and accept responsibility for their actions.
+(8) Willing and able to perform the task in the absence of direct or immediate supervision by the registered nurse delegator and accept responsibility for their actions.

-(9) Assess the ability of the tnursing assistant or home care aide to competently perform the delegated nursing task in the absence of direct or immediate nurse supervision.
+(9) Assess the ability of the delegatee to competently perform the delegated nursing task in the absence of direct or immediate supervision by the registered nurse delegator.

 (10) If the registered nurse delegator determines delegation is appropriate, the nurse:

-(a) Discusses the delegation process with the patient or authorized representative, including the level of training of the nursing assistant or home care aide delivering care.
+(a) Discusses the delegation process with the patient or authorized representative, including the level of training of the delagatee delivering care.